Communities

 Unless the volumes are really high and every few cents/board matter, use 4 layers and dedicate one layer (usually 2) to a board-wide ground plane.
 Think of the cost of this problem you are having right now, compared to the cost of having a 4 layer board that just worked.
 Good engineering costs money, but bad engineering is even more expensive.

-TimH‭ wrote about 1 year ago
+TimH‭ wrote almost 2 years ago

 Olin Lathrop‭ Thanks for the great answer.
 We did some testing and found that around 33pF seemed to be ideal for this particular board layout, which reduced the bit error rate by over 99%.
 Since this is an acceptable amount for our purposes, we'll stop there until we get a chance to completely revise the board, at which point we'll be using 4 layers.